Ajam of Bahrain: Modern migrations

-It claimed that after the decline of the Safavid Empire (1501–1736), which was nearly destroyed by Pashtun armies, Persian Sunnis played a significant role in setting up Sunni governance in Bahrain.
+It is claimed that after the decline of the Safavid Empire (1501–1736), which was nearly destroyed by Pashtun armies, Persian Sunnis played a significant role in setting up Sunni governance in Bahrain.
 Persian Sunni (Achomi/Ajam) communities in Bahrain, alongside the Howala Arab tribes, took control of the island, establishing a Sunni-dominated rule.

+Between 1772 and 1773, a certain plague spread in the Gulf region, including Bahrain, killing around 2 Million people in the region.

 The Qajar dynasty began ruling Iran in 1789, founded by Mohammad Khan of the Qoyunlu clan of the Turkoman Qajar tribe.

 Migrations occurred at different historical periods.
 The number began to increase significantly in the year 1850, and due to the natural problems that the Iranian arena faced, such as lack of rain and famine, this led to migration to Bahrain.
 In my opinion, no one leaves his homeland, land and tribe unless he is forced to.